Cochlear implants are a type of hearing device that can restore hearing in patients with severe hearing loss or deafness.

 Hearing loss is first evaluated with a screening hearing test called an audiogram.
 If your hearing is poor, you may go on to additional testing to obtain a more complete picture of inner ear function.
 This may include a CT or MRI of the inner ear and testing of inner ear balance function.

 During additional testing, your doctor puts you into real world scenarios such as repeating sentences that are read to you in the presence of background noise.

 Hearing with implants is different

-Once you get a cochlear implant, it may take some time for your brain to hear and understand the new electrical sound.
+Once a cochlear implant is activated, it may take some time for your brain to hear and understand the new electrical sound.

 “I think people have this popular notion that once they get the implant, their hearing will go back to the way it used to be,” said Smith.

 For some, it can take several months before the sound becomes more natural and useful.
 That is because the electronic hearing from the cochlear implant is different from the acoustic hearing you were born with.